fjwhittle/fjwhittle.github.io/_posts/2019-06-02--obiective-romanos-grammaticam.markdown

-sequence according to the first string, adding transpositions for any character that was not in the right place in the second string, and now I had to replace one line with an ∩ operator with a highly inelegant looking loop through the first string and marks off any matching character with the second string within the specified distance limits, unless it's already been marked off.
+sequence according to the first string, adding transpositions for any character that was not in the right place in the second string, and now I had to replace one line with an ∩ operator with a highly inelegant looking loop through the first string that marks off any matching character in the second string within the specified distance limits, unless it's already been marked off.

-Due to being unable to find more than two pieces of test data (that work the same with or without the distance restriction), I'm not sure if it's even correct.
+Due to being unable to find more than two pieces of test data (both of which work the same with or without the distance restriction), I'm not sure if it's even correct.